-FAQs Parents Have About Baby Teeth
+FAQs Parents Have About Baby Teeth and Dental Health

 As a parent, your life is full of questions.
 You’re naturally concerned about every aspect of your child’s development, from the time they crawl to the day they graduate high school, and beyond.
 This means you’re also paying close attention to their dental health.

 As a baby grows, their teeth and gums will go through many changes, and it’s smart to be as prepared as possible!
 From caring for baby teeth and brushing protocols to managing cavities and permanent teeth, we’re here to answer a few of your most common pediatric dental health questions!

 Why Are Baby Teeth Important?

 They’re just going to fall out anyway, so it might be confusing when your child’s pediatric dentist is actually very interested in how their tiny teeth are coming in!